Potatzz/23586/general_ftc_code.md

 # General FTC Code
 This page is based off of and written from the LearnJavaForFTC pdf file in our GitHub.
-Go check it out for more information!
+Go check it out for more information!\
+**This page will assume you have a decent or general knowledge of how to use, made and the terminology involving: *Methods, Classes, Variables, Loops, Conditionals, and Importing things in Java***

 # OpMode and LinearOpMode